Lead for the Planet: Five Practices for Confronting Climate Change

 "The climate movement is not leader-less, but leader-full – and increasingly the leadership is coming from frontline and Indigenous communities that have a lot to teach us about how to communicate change.
 So it’s very good to have the latest social science brought to bear as well, and this book supplies it!
 We need all the good thinking we can get if we’re going to make progress fast."

-Bill McKibben, author Falter: Has the Human Game Begun to Play Itself Out?
+Bill McKibben, author of Falter: Has the Human Game Begun to Play Itself Out?

 "Rae Andre’s exciting new book provides leaders with five vital practices for bringing about a world in which our grandchildren’s children can flourish.
 Grounded in scientific understanding, systems thinking, integrity, realism, collaboration, and dialogue, these practices are essential to anyone who aspires to lead in a climate-challenged world.
 The book’s numerous examples will be useful for leaders in any sector – business, government, and civil society – and will enhance understanding and decision making for leaders everywhere."